Code-Institute-Submissions/asdub-yellow-lemon-MP1/README.md

     - Confirm spacing is uniform.

     Band News Section
-    - Confirm section title is visible, display and spaced correctly.
+    - Confirm section title is visible, displayed and spaced correctly.
     - (Mobile Only - under 768px) Confirm band news articles are text only.
     - Confirm four articles are present.
     - Confirm Title, Date, Text is visible, correctly displayed and spaced.